Jämtland Wing: March

-"Fjärde flygkårens marsch" was composed by the Verner Lindström, music director at Jämtland Ranger Regiment.
+"Fjärde flygkårens marsch" was composed by Verner Lindström, music director at Jämtland Ranger Regiment.
 It was originally established on 1 December 1972 by the Chief of the Air Force.

 Medals

-In 1999, the Jämtlands flygflottiljs (F 4) förtjänstmedalj ("Jämtland Wing (F 4) Medal of Merit") in gold and silver (JämtlffljGM/SM) of the 8th size and oval in shape, was established.
-The medal ribbon is of blue moiré with broad yellow edges and a green line on the middle followed on each side by a white stripe.
+In 1999, the Jämtlands flygflottiljs (F 4) förtjänstmedalj ("Jämtland Wing (F 4) Medal of Merit") in gold and silver (JämtlffljGM/SM), of the 8th size and oval in shape, was established.
+The medal ribbon is blue with a moiré with broad yellow edges and a green line in the middle, followed on each side by a white stripe.

 In 2005, the Jämtlands flygflottiljs (F 4) minnesmedalj ("Jämtland Wing (F 4) Commemorative Medal") in silver (JämtlffljMSM) of the 8th size was established.
-The medal ribbon is of blue moiré with broad yellow edges and a green line on the middle followed on both sides by a white stripe.
+The medal ribbon is of blue moiré with broad yellow edges and a green line in the middle, followed on both sides by a white stripe.
 A miniature of the coat of arms of the wing is attached to the ribbon.